EAP Area Studies Fellowships

 How to Apply

-The application for funding generally opens in November and closes at the beginning of February.
+The application for funding generally opens in November and closes January 26, 2022 at noon.

 Typically, these fellowships provide a tuition arrangement with your field, stipend, and health insurance for one semester.
 These fellowships are considered external funding to your field, and students who receive an EAP fellowship should arrange for funding for the rest of the academic year with their department.